 Until the transition everything will remain exactly as it is at present.
-Under the new operator there will be no annual membership charge, however there will be a a fee of £10 for any new or existing member who wishes to purchase an RFID card.
+Under the new operator there will be no annual membership charge, however there will be a joining charge for new members.

 Will I be entitled to a refund if I’ve recently joined CPS or renewed my membership?

 Existing members, and those who join prior to the changeover, will not be eligible for a refund for any membership fees paid to the current operator.